Two temperature model: Applications to semiconductors

 Schematic illustration of carrier relaxation processes.
 Initially, a non-thermal carrier energy distribution is excited.
 After undergoing carrier-carrier scattering, carriers form a thermalized distribution with a temperature higher than the lattice.
 Through carrier-phonon scattering, the carriers subsequently cool down until they reach an equilibrium with the lattice temperature.

 An example of carrier thermalization in perovskites.
 We can observe three different regimes: a coherent regime at negative times during which we observe spectral oscillations, a regime of internal thermalization, during which we observe a rise in the transient signal, and an external thermalization regime during which the signal slowly decays.

 As described by J. M. Richter and colleagues in their article published in 2017, the assumptions of the two-temperature model can be applied to semiconductors too.
 Specifically, they describe the case of excitation through an ultrafast laser.
 Photoexcitation of a semiconductor leads to the formation of a population of hot charge carriers (electrons promoted to the conduction band and holes in the valence band).
 After a brief initial phase called "coherent regime" (which goes beyond the scope of this article and is destroyed by quantum dephasing processes), a regime of internal thermalization establishes: in this regime, the initial energy distribution of hot carriers matches that of the excitation laser pulse, but then ultrafast interactions such as carrier-carrier or carrier-optical-phonon scattering create a broadening of the energy distribution, till the Fermi-Dirac shape is reached.
 The timescale of internal thermalization of GaAs, the most widely studied semiconductor, is reported to be between 100 fs and 4 ps.
-The regime of external thermalization is then lead by carrier-phonon and carrier-impurity scattering processes.
+The regime of external thermalization is then led by carrier-phonon and carrier-impurity scattering processes.